Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 Very often you don’t really know how suitable a theme is until you start using it.
 If you find it’s not giving you what you want, change it.

-Before writng this post I consulted wiht someof them to find out whay they chose the WordPress themes they did.
-I got 66 replies within hours.
+Before writng this post I consulted with some of my blogging colleagues to survey them to find out why they chose the WordPress themes they did.
 Check out their reponses.